Mbodin/murder-generator/CONTRIBUTING.md

   let P be player
 ```
 There were no constraints on the player `P`!
-This mean that sometimes, `S` and `P` could be of the same (close) family, which would be weird: if these two characters are from the same family, they probably know each others before `S` even became a seller.
+This mean that sometimes, `S` and `P` could be from the same family, which would be weird: if these two characters are from the same family, they probably know each others before `S` even became a seller.

 Such constraints are easy to forget when writing scenario elements.
 Most of the strange generated scenarios can be solved by adding constraints on elements like the ones above.
-If you don’t want to write elements by yourself but would be willing to reread the already created elements, any pull request are welcomed.
+If you don’t want to write elements by yourself but would be willing to reread the already-written elements, any pull request is welcomed.

 # Translating

 Currently this program is available in three languages: English, French, and Esperanto.
 If you would like to translate it into another language, you are very welcomed to!
+This program does not use any translation framework, unfortunately.
+The reason is that grammar plays quite an important role in the generated sentences, which makes usual translation framework less useful.

 There are two different things that need to be translated: the interface and the scenario elements.
 The interface’s translations are stored in the [translations.json](./web/translations.json) file, whose content is explained in the file [translations.md](./doc/translations.md).